 - Redout – Did not work

-- Shadow Warrior 2 – Worked fine, no issues.
+- Shadow Warrior 2 – Worked perfectly

 - Shadow Warrior – Did not work